ajaxm/MultiVerse/README.md

 [Component details.](./docs/phases/phase1.md)

+(Phase 1 completed in 1 day.
+October 13, 2015.)

 ### Phase 2: Flux Architecture, React views (3 days)
 * React router
 * Poem store, actions for create/read/destroy
-* React components: Index, Poem, Stanza
+* React components: Index, Archive, Poem, ArchivePoem, StanzaForm, PoemForm
+* Separate archive and home pages

 *At the end of Phase 2, Poems can be created, viewed, and destroyed in the browser, and stanzas can be added to poems.*
-Home page (Index) shows all poems created by or involving the user.
-No distinction is yet made between complete and incomplete poems, though users still specify poem length on creation.
+Poems are separated by completion status (in Home or Archive).

 [Component details.](./docs/phases/phase2.md)

-### Phase 3: Navigation and Page Style (1 day)
+### Phase 3: User Focus and Page Style (1 day)
 * Persistent navigation sidebar: Home, Archive, New, Logout
-* Separate archive and home pages
+* Accessibility changes based on current user
 * Endless scrolling implementation
 * Basic cleanup of page design

-*At the end of Phase 3, Poems are separated by completion status (in Home or Archive).*
+*At the end of Phase 3, the application only shows poems involving the current user.*
+The archive shows users all completed poems to which they contributed a stanza.
-Users can read archived poems and contribute stanzas to incomplete poems.
+Users can contribute stanzas to any incomplete poems provided they did not the write the most recent stanza.

 A NavBar React component is the only new component required for Phase 3.